 Cerberus was a dog with three heads and a snake tail.
 He was the terrible guard at the entrance of Hades that did not let the souls go out and the living to pass.
 The extermination of Cerberus is the last feat of Hercules, the most difficult, the one for which the hero was first initiated in the Eleusinian mysteries.
 Hercules went down to Hades and asked the permission of the ruler of the Underworld to bring Cerberus to Eurystheus, which he did without using weapons.

 The Titans were descendants of primordial deities, descended from the Chaos that ruled the vast universe.
 The first twelve Titans were a tribe of powerful, giant gods.
 The elders were Gaia (Mother Earth), Erebus (Darkness and the Underworld), Tartarus (Abyss, under the Underworld), Eros (Birth - not to be confused with the god Eros, son of Aphrodite), Pontus (sea), and Ouranos (sky).
 The union of Gaia and Uranus gave birth to the Titans and the children of the Titans became known as the Olympian gods.
 Later the Olympian gods, led by Zeus, opposed the Titans whom they defeated in the famous Battle of Titans.

 Greek Mythology for kids

-The previously mentioned are only a few of the many examples of how ancient Greek mythology remains an integral part of everyday life.
-In case you want to dive into the wealth of Greek Mythology plan your own trip to Greece or check out one of our Greece tours.
+The previously mentioned are only a few of the many examples of how Greek mythology remains an integral part of everyday life.
+Since its appearance, many have discovered contemporary significance to its tales.